*Make books accessible. Keep books in the playroom, next to the bed, by the couch, in the diaper bag.

 Older Readers

 *Audiobooks are a great resource, especially for reluctant readers.
 It's better if they follow along in the text while listening, but not necessary.
-You can even download audiobooks free of charge onto iPods and mp3 players from most library websites.
+You can even download audiobooks free of charge from most library websites.

 *Talk to your child about what they are reading.
 The most important questions to ask are prediction and summary questions: "What do you think the next chapter (or the next few pages) will be about?" and "Tell me what you just read in your own words."